 - Free parking only benefits those who own or have access to a car, in other words people who, in general, belong to the richer segment of the population.
 Poorer people are more likely to use public transport, so free hospital parking is more likely to benefit a surgeon than a porter, for example.
 Wouldn’t it make more sense to campaign for better public transport and safer cycling and walking routes, which would benefit everyone, irrespective of their salary?

 - Many people are in hospital in the first place because they lead sedentary lives, a problem linked closely with today’s overreliance on cars.
 It therefore seems counter-productive to promote inactivity by offering free parking at hospitals.

-Free parking for some is certainly warranted, such as those who live in rural areas with poor public transport, ill patients or nurses on night shifts.
+Free or heavily discounted parking solutions for some is certainly warranted, such as those who live in rural areas with poor public transport, ill patients or nurses on night shifts.
 But is universal free parking a good idea?
 The more you look at it in detail, the worse an idea it seems.